Home Page

 into

-the little low-key harbour tucked into the behind the entrance for a
+the little low-key boat harbour tucked behind the entrance to the harbour, for a

-quick landing on a stony beach and lunch.
+quick landing on a stony beach.
 Even this short stop revealed

 that the day had changed, with wind and cloud building.
-The run up into
+So the run after

 the wide harbour was very quick in flat water, through the moored small